zenaviolet/zenaviolet.github.com/README.md

 #  DISADVANTEGES OF PROGRASIVE WEB APPLICATION

- a. still in the development phase
+ 1. still in the development phase

- b. cannot access on the device
+ 2. cannot access on the device

- c. not access to the apps stores
+ 3. not access to the apps stores

 #  ADVANTEGES OF NATIVE APPLICATION